How to save energy and money when renting

 If you don’t have double glazing in your rented home, a good short-term solution for chillier spells is to seal your windows with film to stop heat escaping.

-Have a watch of this step by step guide to sealing your windows, and remember to seek permission from your landlord.
+Take a look at this step by step guide to sealing your windows, and remember to seek permission from your landlord.

 Draughts can appear in all sorts of places.
 Windows, doors, keyholes, letter boxes, loft hatches and pipework that leads outside.